ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_filter_width

     Specifies the width of bandpass and bandstop type filters in hertz.
-The cutoff frequencies occur at NISCOPE_ATTR_MEAS_FILTER_CENTER_FREQ ± one-half width.
+The cutoff frequencies occur at :py:data:`niscope.Session.meas_filter_center_freq` ± one-half width.
     Default: 1.0e3 Hz

     The following table lists the characteristics of this property.